SnoopyKim/DailyProgramming/README.md

 # DailyProgramming
 Repository for daily algorithm quiz from '매일프로그래밍'

-When I solve algorithm Quiz to study, I wanted store it and check all of result for one execution.
+When I solve algorithm Quiz to study, I wanted store it and check all of result for one execution.<br/>
-So I add a class daily and check in main class.
+So I add a class daily and check in main class.<br/>

 > In main class, input date like "yyyymmdd".
 <pre><code>// input date for get class name